msurdi/tagit/README.md

     cd ~/Music                      // Or anywhere where you have your files tagit init                      // Initialize internal database
-    tagit autotag                   // Tag all files extracting tags from filenames tagit tagged rock               // List all files tagged with 'rock' tagit tagged rock heavy         // List all files tagged with 'rock' and 'heavy' tagit random                    // Pick a random file
+    tagit update                    // Recursively scan current directory and add all files to the index tagit autotag                   // Tag all files in the index extracting tags from filenames tagit tagged rock               // List all files tagged with 'rock' tagit tagged rock heavy         // List all files tagged with 'rock' and 'heavy' tagit random                    // Pick a random file